pazderskipawel/rpi-virtualisation/README.md

 # rpi-virtualisation

-Create and manage virtual machines on a Raspberry Pi (RPi 5) using QEMU and libvirt.
+Create and manage virtual machines and containers on a Raspberry Pi (RPi 5)

 ## Overview